-This is not a Pilates class in the usual sense of the word.
+This is not a class in the usual sense of the word.

 Firstly, it‘s taken by a qualified, clinically trained Physiotherapist.
 And second, it’s a totally bespoke approach.
 So instead of everyone in the room doing the same exercises at the same time, you’ll all be working on your own individual programme, designed around your specific objectives and needs, and with the Physio present to lead you through it, stage by stage.

-Unlike any other clinical Pilates classes currently available, it’s based around – but not limited to – several different pieces of Pilates equipment.View classes
+Unlike other clinical classes currently available, it’s based around – but not limited to – several different pieces of Pilates equipment.View classes

 There are many reasons why you might want to attend this class, but some of the more common ones would be:

 - To complement your clinical Physiotherapy treatment.

 - Goal specific exercise – to prepare for an event or challenge, or to work on a specific technique or muscle group.